teuben/teunix/docs/astronomy-on-ubuntu.md

-# Astronomy on Ubuntu Linux a.k.a.
-Linux Setup  (**DRAFT**)
+# Astronomy on Ubuntu Linux (**DRAFT**)

-On the [AstroBetter WiKi](https://www.astrobetter.com/wiki/Wiki+Home) a section is dedicated to
+On the [AstroBetter WiKi](https://www.astrobetter.com/wiki/Wiki+Home) a page is dedicated to
 [Mac Setup](https://www.astrobetter.com/wiki/tiki-index.php?page=Setup+a+New+Mac+for+Astronomy).
 Is **Linux** so much easier to set up that we don't need one?
-I do remember the times this was really involved, but not so much anymore.
+There were the times this was really involved, but not so much anymore.
-Recently I started from scratch with a spanking new Ubuntu 20.04LTS.
+Recently a spanking new Ubuntu 20.04LTS came out.
 You could also argue Linux is used more by geeky types who know a lot of what's going on in the trenches, and they don't bother writing it up.
-We are going to change that here!
+We are going to change that here!!

-*Loosely following the steps of the Mac Setup page:*
+So, if you're a scientist with a new Linux computer, read on.

-If you're a scientist with a new Linux computer, read on.
 This page assumes you want to write scripts, reduce data, plot results, work with LaTeX, and give presentations, among other handy things.
-This is not a tutorial.
-We will point out some salient differences where things work differently on a Mac.
+This is however not a tutorial.
+We will also point out some salient differences where things work differently on a Mac.

 As a brief introduction: Linux is a catch-all name for a linux kernel